AbdouBouallaga/Boot2root/writeup1.md

 }
 ```

-if we try looking for getme() functions we will only find from getme8() to getme12(), the others are missing, now we the end of password and that is:
+if we try looking for getme() functions we will only find from getme8() to getme12(), the others are missing, now we know that the end of password is:

 ? &nbsp; ? &nbsp; ? &nbsp; ? &nbsp; ? &nbsp; ? &nbsp; ? &nbsp; w &nbsp; n &nbsp; a &nbsp; g &nbsp; e